Aayush080/Movie-Poster-Genre-Prediction/README.md

 # LIMITATIONS-
-1.The main Problem  in multi-label classification is data imbalance the 50% of the poster have Drama as one of its genre because of this the Model is always predicting Drama as its one of the Genre.
+1.The main Problem  in Multi-label classification is data imbalance the 50% of the poster have Drama as one of its Genre because of this the Model is always predicting Drama as its one of the Genre.

 2.Subjective movie labelling by IMDb sources & varied posters for release.